Textualize/textual/docs/blog/posts/darren-year-in-review.md

 The smoothness here is achieved using tricks similar to those used in the tabs I discussed earlier.
 In fact, the bar that animates in the video above is the same Rich renderable that is used by Textual's scrollbars.

 You can play with this app by running `textual easing`.
-Please use animation sparingly 😉.
+Please use animation sparingly.

 ## Developer console